mdmischief/isyre_6644_mp2/README.md

     Example with default parameters:

+    **CAUTION: running with default parameters has required ~20 hours of processing time on an I7 3700X 8-core system**

     ```Python
-    python mp1.py
+    python mp2.py
     ```

     Example with modified parameters:

     ```Python
-    python mp1.py -ns 30 -p 0.10 -w False -ndi 5 -eps 100000
+    python mp2.py -ns 1500 -w True -eps 25
     ```

-* Figures Directory - Contains all figures for the default simulation parameters, with runs that do/do not have a weekend break, for 10^3..10^6 runs.
+* Figures Directory - Contains all figures for the default simulation parameters, with runs that do/do not have a weekend break, for 10^3..10^4 episodes.
   * Flu_Pandemic_Fig_1 - Histogram of Pandemic Length (Simulated)
-  * Flu_Pandemic_Fig_1_smallbins - Histogram of Pandemic Length with increased number of bins (Simulated)
-  * Flu_Pandemic_Fig_2 - Histogram of First Two Days of Pandemic (Theorectical)
-  * Flu_Pandemic_Fig_2 - Histogram of First Two Days of Pandemic (Empirical)
   * Flu_Pandemic_means - Line Chart of Cumulative number of Mean Infections

-* Tables Directory - csv files generated from the Python script that were used to create Table 1 and Table 2 in the report.
+* Data Directory - csv files generated from the Python script that were used to create Table 1 and Table 2 in the report.
-  * day2_dist.csv - The theoretical distribution of kids infected by day 2 (Table 1)
+  * Flu_Pandemic - CSV file of the mean infections by day for 10^3..10^4 episodes.
-  * p_range.csv - Percent of episodes that ended in all kids infected for simulations at different infection rates, p.
-Based on Monte Carlo simulations of 1000 episodes each.
-(Table 2)